Muhammad-Awais-Tariq/Release_Radar/README.md

    N8N_WEBHOOK_URL=http://localhost:5678/webhook/discover
    ```

-### Step 5 — Run the app
+### Step 6 — Run the app

 ```bash
 streamlit run app.py
 ```

-Open the URL shown in the terminal (usually `http://localhost:8501`), pick a genre, and click **Find Upcoming Movies**.
+Open the URL shown in the terminal (usually `http://localhost:8501`), pick a genre, optionally describe your mood, and click **Find Upcoming Movies**.

 ## Technologies Used

 - Python
 - [Streamlit](https://streamlit.io/) — web UI framework
-- [n8n](https://n8n.io/) — workflow automation / backend logic
+- [n8n](https://n8n.io/) — workflow automation / backend orchestration
 - [TMDB API](https://www.themoviedb.org/documentation/api) — movie data source
+- [Google Gemini](https://ai.google.dev/) — AI agent for movie selection and reasoning
 - Docker — for running n8n locally
 - `requests` / `python-dotenv` — HTTP calls and environment config

 ## Notes

-- Results are always sorted by soonest release date, so the top 3 shown are the *very next* releases in that genre.
+- If the mood field is left blank, the AI falls back to picking broadly appealing movies based on the overviews alone.
 - The n8n workflow must be **Active** (published), not just saved, for the Production webhook URL to respond to real requests.
-- The TMDB API key is stored as an n8n credential and is never present in the exported workflow JSON safe to commit and share publicly.
+- Both the TMDB and Gemini API keys are stored as n8n credentials and are never present in the exported workflow JSON safe to commit and share publicly.
 - Currently limited to movies; a games-discovery branch (via a game database API) is a planned extension.

 ## Author